digital-asset/daml/language-support/hs/bindings/README.md

 If you decide against the `make install`, or choose a different install location, you will need to adjust the settings of `extra-lib-dirs` and `extra-include-dirs` in your `stack.yaml` config.

-Also, in the instructions below we export the `daml-ledger` package to `/tmp` which matches the locat ion declared in the `stack.yaml` of the example application `nim`.
+Also, in the instructions below we export the `daml-ledger` package to `/tmp` which matches the location declared in the `stack.yaml` of the example application `nim`.
 If you export somewhere else, you will need to adapt your `stack.yaml`

 ## Download and build grpc at version 1.23.0